j-info/ctfsite/walkthroughs/2022-04-22-UltraTech.md

 ## System Access

-I try and ssh over as the user we have credentials for out of the database and am able to successfully login:
+I try and ssh over useing the credentials we just found in the database and am able to successfully login:

 `ssh r00t@10.10.111.32`